 Israel’s founders knew long before 1948 that the establishment of a Jewish state in the heart of the Arab world would spell catastrophe… Zionism transformed Jews in Arab countries from members of a deeply rooted religious minority into “enemy nationals.”
 When made aware of the impending danger faced by the Jews of Iraq in the 1940s due to mounting hostility toward Zionism, David Ben Gurion felt responsible for the harm he suspected would befall them; he referred to these Arab Jews as potential “victims” of the Zionist movement.

 A number of fallacies are trafficked in this passage.
 First, long before 1948, Naboucha’s “Arab world” was in fact Turkish.
 And it included areas that are today “Arab” merely by dint of colonialism.
 Naboucha’s “Arab world” is in reality also Maronite, Assyrian, Coptic, Kurdish, Amazigh, Kabyle, Berber.
 And Jewish.
-Those indigenous populations would recoil if told that their lands were Arab, and his use of that term is a legitimization of the ongoing suppression of indigenous peoples by Arab states.
+Those indigenous populations would recoil if told that their lands were Arab, and his use of that term is a legitimization of the ongoing suppression of indigenous Middle-Eastern peoples by Arab states.

 Similarly, Haboucha’s use of the trendy if nonsensical term “Arab Jew” is also heavily ideological.
-Haboucha should know that Jews in North Africa and the Middle East long predate the Arab invasions.
+Haboucha should know that Jews in North Africa and the Middle East, like Christians, long predate the Arab invasions.
 Genetic studies have recently shown limited to no mixing with the Arab occupiers throughout the centuries.
 There were cultural differences as well.
 To use the term “Arab Jew” in that manner is to suggest that Zionism denatured Jews and turned them from Arabs into the “enemies” of Arabs.
 By fabricating an idyllic, pre-Zionist Middle East and by accusing Zionism of inventing Jewish peoplehood, Haboucha aligns his article with revisionist PLO pamphlets.
 And he denies to Jews the very peoplehood that he assumes for Palestinians.

 As if on cue, Haboucha then starts to blame the violence that scared many Jews into leaving Arab countries in the 1950s on the Jews themselves.